Arturo-Intel/GSS-Tools/public/persona/IntelGithubIssuesAnalyzer.md

         },
 		"case_summary": {
           "type": "string",
           "description": "Technical oriented summary of the case.
-If the case is related to an emulator, please notify the PSE that it needs to ask the user to contect the emulator developer to reach Intel for the issue"
+If the case is related to an emulator, please notify the PSE that it needs to ask the user to contect the emulator developer to reach Intel for the issue", },
-        },
 		 "main_pointers": {
           "type": "array",